angristan/awesome-stars/README.md

 - [muesli/gitty](https://github.com/muesli/gitty) - Contextual information about your git projects, right on the command-line
 - [mathaou/termdbms](https://github.com/mathaou/termdbms) - A TUI for viewing and editing database files.
 - [centrifugal/centrifugo](https://github.com/centrifugal/centrifugo) - Scalable real-time messaging server in a language-agnostic way.
 Set up once and forever.
-- [cubeFS/cubefs](https://github.com/cubeFS/cubefs) - CubeFS is a cloud native distributed file system and object store.
+- [cubeFS/cubefs](https://github.com/cubeFS/cubefs) - CubeFS(formerly ChubaoFS) is a cloud native distributed file system and object store.
 - [aymanbagabas/fss3](https://github.com/aymanbagabas/fss3) - FSS3 is an S3 filesystem abstraction layer for Golang
 - [WireGuard/wireguard-go](https://github.com/WireGuard/wireguard-go) - Mirror only.
 Official repository is at https://git.zx2c4.com/wireguard-go
 - [digitalocean/droplet-agent](https://github.com/digitalocean/droplet-agent) - Droplet Agent is the daemon that runs on customer droplets to enable some features such as web console access.